Wondering how to lower the Verizon FiOS bill? DoNotPay has the answer!

 If you want us to give you a helping hand with something, all you have to do is:

-- Open DoNotPay via a web browser or by downloading our iOS app
+- Open DoNotPay via a

 - Click on Corona Relief

 - Let us know how we can help you

 - Provide us with some basic personal information